Meet the Creatures | Our English Language Learning Experience

 One of the more unusual English language learning experiences we offer on our English conversation holidays is a red deer feed at Clathic Farm (in between Crieff and Comrie).

-I say unusual because I am willing to bet that most English language schools don’t offer this, but in fact, for our region, it really wouldn’t raise any eyebrows.
+I say unusual because I am willing to bet that most English language school holidays don’t offer this, but in fact, for our region, it really wouldn’t raise any eyebrows.

 Perthshire is famous for its food and drink produce.